March 3rd 2017

 10. Wear sunscreen

 One of the easiest ways to protect your skin’s barrier is by wearing a daily SPF - but just like the rest of your skincare, it should be full of those antioxidants too so that as well as defending your skin against the sun’s damaging rays, it also adds protection from other environmental stressors.
+Read my ultimate guide to sun cream for sensitive skin before you buy.

 Related GTG features